VEIO

 Cooking New Materials

-Material From Organic Waste – With the Cooking new materials project, food waste such as banana or orange peels or even soy milk is given a new function by being transformed into a leather-like material made from bio-waste.
+Material from organic waste – The Cooking new materials project gives food waste such as banana or orange peel or soy milk a new function by transforming it into a leather-like material made from organic waste.
 The substance bonded with a natural binder to form a substrate has high resistance in contact with water.
-With their aesthetic[...]
+With their aesthetic design, the[...]

 Learn more